Godwin234/Deep-Learning/README.md

-Supervised learning knon as deep learning is part of a broader family of machine learning methods based on artificial neural networks with representation learning. here i would upload my experience with different supervised learning techniques.
+Supervised learning known as deep learning is part of a broader family of machine learning methods based on artificial neural networks with representation learning. here i would upload my experience with different supervised learning techniques.